ivan-yifanye/basic-quant-trading/README.md

   3. Trading Strategies
   4. Data

-Remark: The file "candle.py" and "movingAverage.py" are directly imported from outside for more convinient usage.
+Remark: Some files, like "candle.py" and "movingAverage.py", are directly imported from outside for more convinient usage.